 Required courses for admission to the UI College of Dentistry (taken from the UI College of Dentistry website):

 - English: composition, rhetoric, speech courses required for bachelor's degree

 - Physics: one year (8 semester hours), one-fourth in laboratory work

 - Chemistry: two years (16 semester hours), including one year of organic chemistry, one-fourth of which must be in laboratory work

 - Biology: one year (8 semester hours), including some laboratory work.
 May be satisfied by a one-year course in general biology or zoology.
-Upper-level courses in gross anatomy, cell biology, or physiology would be beneficial
+Upper-level courses in microbiology, genetics, anatomy, cell biology, or physiology would be beneficial.

 - Electives: a well-rounded background in the social sciences, philosophy, psychology, history, foreign languages, business and accounting, and mathematics

 - Associated American Dental Schools Application Service (AADSAS): https://portal.aadsasweb.org/